Piotr Anderszewski

 Biography

-Piotr Anderszewski’s discography has grown slowly but steadily over the years.
-Since 2000 he has been an exclusive artist with Warner Classics (previously Virgin Classics).
-His first recording for the label was Beethoven's Diabelli Variations, which went on to receive a number of prizes.
-He has also recorded Grammy-nominated discs of Bach's Partitas 1, 3 and 6 and Szymanowski's solo piano works, the latter also receiving a Gramophone award in 2006.
-His recording devoted to works by Robert Schumann received the BBC Music Magazine's Recording of the Year award in 2012.
-Other Gramophone awards have followed in 2015 for Bach English Suites and in 2021 for his specially-selected set of 12 Preludes and Fugues from Bach’s Well Tempered Clavier Book 2.
+An exclusive artist with Warner Classics since 2000 - his first recording for the label was Beethoven's Diabelli Variations, which went on to receive a number of notable awards.
+He has recorded Grammy-nominated discs of Bach's Partitas 1, 3 and 6 and Szymanowski's solo piano works, the latter also receiving a Gramophone award in 2006.
+His recording devoted to works by Robert Schumann was named the BBC Music Magazine's Recording of the Year in 2012.
+Other Gramophone awards followed in 2015 for Bach English Suites and in 2021 for his specially selected set of 12 Preludes and Fugues from Bach’s Well Tempered Clavier Book 2.
 A live performance of the Preludes and Fugues from Hamburg’s Elbphilharmonie has since been released on DVD.
-His latest CD is dedicated to piano works by Janáček, Szymanowski and Bartók.

-Anderszewki’s artistic life has been the subject of several documentaries by the film maker Bruno Monsaingeon.
+Awarded the prestigious Gilmore Artist Award in 2002, Anderszewki’s artistic life has been the subject of several documentaries by the film maker Bruno Monsaingeon.
 'Piotr Anderszewski plays Diabelli Variations' (2001) explores Anderszewski's particular relationship with Beethoven's iconic work.
 'Unquiet Traveller' (2008) is an unusual artist portrait, capturing Anderszewski's reflections on music, the composers with whom he has a particular affinity and his Polish-Hungarian roots.
 In 2016 he found himself behind the camera directing "Warsaw is my name", a film dedicated to the city of his birth.

-Anderszewski takes regular breaks from performing to learn new works and to recharge.
 He is currently writing a book reflecting on his experience as a musician and performer.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.

-Contacts: Eleonore Wrobel, Maria Jose Pardo Reyes
+Contacts: Carolin Traute-Breidenbach, Maria Jose Pardo Reyes

 Images